Currently accepting applications until December 4, 2024, at 11:59pm. See Expression of interest and Call for applications below.

 4) Qualifications

-The WSIB is seeking five (5) qualified candidates to be members of this Table, including a Chair.
+The WSIB is seeking one (1) qualified candidate to be a member of the Table.

-• be in active (or recently active) practice and/or research in such settings and with such experience as may be desired by the WSIB (e.g., university, hospital or academic settings with critical appraisal expertise);
+- actively (or recently actively) practice and/or research in such settings and with such experience as may be desired by the WSIB (e.g., university, hospital or academic settings with critical appraisal expertise);

 5) Selection process

 The WSIB will review all applications received against the skills and requirements set out for Table members.
-We will select the combination of members which provides a blend of qualifications and experiences most likely to optimize the quality of advice provided by the Table.
+We will select an individual that provides a blend of qualifications and experiences most likely to complement the existing expertise represented at the Table.

-Individuals selected to the Table will be required to sign a contract with the WSIB for a term to be determined at the WSIB’s discretion (e.g., to ensure and maintain the appropriate available expertise and continuity from year to year), but a member’s tenure is expected to be two to three years, subject to renewal at the WSIB’s option.
-The WSIB expects that the role of Chair will be for two or more years.
+The individual selected to the Table will be required to sign a contract with the WSIB for a term to be determined at the WSIB’s discretion (e.g., to ensure and maintain the appropriate available expertise and continuity from year to year), but a member’s tenure is expected to be two to three years, subject to renewal at the WSIB’s option.

 The WSIB may remove, replace, or add new members to the Table as current and changing requirements evolve over the life of the Table.
 New members may be self-nominated, nominated by a current Table member, nominated by an association, or the WSIB may issue a call for interest via an Expression of Interest to qualified individuals.
 Individuals will undergo the same selection process, and the same level of due diligence will be taken in the selection of members regardless of the manner in which they are put forward.